There’s More to a Thai Ghost Story Than Being Scary

 Even though the baby had not been delivered when she passed away, a phi tai thang klom often makes an appearance with a baby in her arms and humming a chilling lullaby.
 These ghostly apparitions are usually not harmful, though they are known to make those who see them lose control of their bladders, or see their hair turn white overnight with fright.

 One phi tai thang klom made it into the hall of ghostly fame and became an urban legend.
-Nak from Phra Khanong district lived during the reign of King Rama IV the Great.
-She shared a simple life with her husband Mak, a farmer until he was suddenly drafted, leaving her alone while heavily pregnant.
+Mae Nak from Phra Khanong district lived during the reign of King Rama IV the Great.
+She shared a simple life with her husband, Mak, a farmer until he was suddenly drafted, leaving her alone while heavily pregnant.
 She died in childbirth, but the devotion to her husband was so strong she manifested herself with human flesh and continued to live with him after he returned home as a war hero.

 These are good ghosts.
 They are benevolent spirits that protect houses and the family from bad luck and any invasion of wandering evil spirits.
 Most houses and buildings and even vacant land have a phi ban phi ruean, and the level of spiritual service depends on how powerful they are and how the property owners treat them.
 A house shrine is set up to provide them with a comfortable home, food, drinks and entertainment.
 It’s not compulsory to set up a shrine for them, but be warned that without one, they are prone to roaming around, leaving the house and its occupants unattended.

-The idea behind phi ban phi ruean is probably to keep people in the house on their best behaviour and avoid being disrespectful or committing immoral acts; such as, swearing, lying and stealing, as these acts would likely offend the benevolent spirit that protects the house.
+The idea behind phi ban phi ruean is probably to keep people in the house on their best behavior and avoid being disrespectful or committing immoral acts; such as, swearing, lying and stealing, as these acts would likely offend the benevolent spirit that protects the house.

-Follow Pancake, a phi tai hong that later becomes a dorm’s clumsy resident spirit in the film series “Ho Taeo Tak” (Oh My Ghost).
+Follow Pancake, a phi tai hong that later becomes a dorm’s clumsy resident spirit in the film series, “Ho Taeo Tak” (Oh My Ghost).